-Whether you’re making optimizations or business goals have changed, you may want to change your primary and secondary Google My Business (GMB) categories.
-Because these categories have a strong impact on rankings, it’s important to get them right.
+Whether you’re making optimizations or business goals have changed, you may want to change your primary Google My Business category.
+Because business categories have a strong impact on visibility and rankings, it’s important to get them right.

-Here’s how to change primary and secondary Google My Business categories:
+Follow these steps to change your primary Google My Business category: